IRIS Bayandor: Service history

 In September 1964, Bayandor docked at Brooklyn Navy Yard for a three-day visit to New York City.

 On 12 January 1968, Bayandor was dispatched to Greater Tunb, in response to British-encouraged flying of the Ras Al Khaimah flag at the island.
 While she was anchored about one mile east of the Tunbs, a Shackleton of the Royal Air Force spotted her.
 The British aircraft approached close to Bayandor, and subsequently was aimed by the ships' guns.
 Following the event, the British mission at Trucial States became prepared to deploy the Trucial Oman Scouts, however Bayandor was not in the area by 13 January.

-Bayandor and her sister ship arrived at The Ship Repair Facility in Guam on 10 April 1970 for an overhaul that took six months and costed Iran $1–1.5m.
-In the way home, the two made port calls to Subie Bay, Singapore, Colombo, Sri Lanka and Cochin, India.
+Bayandor and her sister ship arrived at Naval Base Guam on 10 April 1970 for an overhaul.
+On the way home, the two ships made port calls to Subie Bay, Singapore, Colombo, Sri Lanka and Cochin, India.
 An alleged dump of 50,000 gallons of fuel in the sea by the ships prior to the repair stirred a local controversy.
 The two undergone another major repair in the same base in 1978.

-During Iran–Iraq War (1980–1988), her home port was in Bushehr Naval Base along with her three sister ships.
+During Iran–Iraq War, Bayandors home port was at Bushehr Naval Base, along with her three sister ships.

 On 13 October 1996, American cruiser bumped into Bayandor in north of Persian Gulf, however neither of the ships suffered from a serious damage.

 In the 11th deployment of Iran since 2009, Bayandor left home on 29 December 2010 for the Gulf of Aden, returning on 29 January 2011 after 31 days.

-Starting in 2011, she undergone a major refit that was completed on 11 June 2013, during which a new 76mm Fajr-27 gun and Noor AShM launchers were installed.
+Starting in 2011, she underwent a major refit that was completed on 11 June 2013, during which a new 76mm Fajr-27 gun and Noor AShM launchers were installed.
 She was also fitted with a new fire control system, while its engines, heat exchangers, and fuel and oil systems had been overhauled.
 According to Anthony H. Cordesman, "weapons control, search/track radars, and sonars have not been fully modernized since the mid-1960s, although some aspects of the electronic warfare capabilities, communications, and battle management systems in the Bayandor seem to have been upgraded".

 After the refit and trials, she was teamed up with the replenishment ship as the 31st naval group, for an anti-piracy operation also as far afield as Bab-el-Mandeb.
 The deployment took 120 days, lasting from 16 July to 13 November 2014.
 The two ships saved six merchant vessels from Somali pirates, including a Chinese container ship on 14 September 2014.